ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Declare all rental income, including Airbnb and short-term lettings

-- Pro-rata deductions based on actual availability
+- Pro-rata deductions based on actual availability for rent

 3. Cryptocurrency Transactions and Capital Gains

-What the ATO Is Watching:
+What the ATO is watching:

 - Undeclared gains from crypto sales, swaps, or staking